|Department||Pardon and Parole Board|

 • Excellent communications skills, both oral and written;

-• Good organizational skills with the ability to plan, coordinate, and evaluate activities in multiple areas;
+• Good organizational skills with the ability to plan, coordinate, and implement activities in multiple areas;

-• Ability to utilize tact, discretion, and diplomacy when interacting with Board members, criminal justice professionals and the public;
+• Utilizes tact, discretion, and diplomacy when interacting with Board members, criminal justice professionals, and the public;

-• The ability to work independently and within a team on special and/or ongoing projects;
+• Able to work independently and within a team on special and/or nonrecurring ongoing projects;

-• Proficiency in MS Office Suite (Outlook, Word, Excel, PowerPoint); and,
+• Proficiency in MS Office Suite (Word, Excel, PowerPoint);

-• Applicant must possess a valid Oklahoma State Driver’s license at the time of appointment in order to perform necessary travel and must be willing and able to fulfill all job-related travel normally associated with this position.
+• Possesses a valid Oklahoma State Driver’s license at the time of appointment in order to perform necessary travel and must be willing and able to fulfill all job-related travel normally associated with this position.

 • Knowledge of Open Records Act and Open Meeting Act.